Hero Image

 -by Gavin Finch, senior English major

-Freshman Class Sees Growth in International Student Enrollment
+Freshman Class Sees Growth in Enrollment

 More than twice the average number of freshmen international students came to study at Southern this year as 49 new faces from abroad added to the total of 200 international students enrolled.